zjcz/zjcz.github.io/_posts/2023-08-17-deploy-react-app-to-github-pages.md

 If you want to see these steps in action take a look at this [sample GitHub repository](https://github.com/zjcz/gh-pages-app){:target="_blank"} created for this post.

 Note: The following instructions are for deploying a React app created using Create React App.
-If you are using a different package to create and manage your react app you may need to make some changes.
+If you are using a different package to create and manage your React app you may need to make some changes.
 The [gh-pages](https://github.com/tschaub/gh-pages){:target="_blank"} documentation contains information for working with Vite and Next.js.

 ## Prerequisites